Mittageisen: Writing and recording

 "Mittageisen" was composed by Siouxsie Sioux and John McKay; the lyrics were translated into German by their manager Dave Woods and a woman named Renate.
 The single was dedicated to John Heartfield.

 The double A-side, "Love in a Void", was penned by Severin and the music was mainly composed by previous Banshees guitarist Peter Fenton.
 The track was an early live favourite; it was also the first song of their first John Peel session, recorded in late November 1977.
 "Love in a Void" had not been recorded for Polydor until this release.

 Release

 "Mittageisen" was released as a single in the UK by Polydor in September 1979.
 The record was promoted as a double A-side release at the time, but only "Mittageisen" charted on the UK Singles Chart, where it peaked at number 47.
 Nevertheless, "Love in a Void"—but not "Mittageisen"—was included on the band's 1981 singles compilation Once Upon a Time/The Singles, which compiled all their A-sides up to that time, and later on the 2006 remastered edition of Join Hands.
 Putative A-side "Mittageisen" later appeared on the band's B-side compilation Downside Up.

 Legacy

-"Mittageisen" was covered and sampled by Massive Attack as "Superpredators (Metal Postcard)" in 1997 for the soundtrack to the film The Jackal.
-Robert Smith of the Cure said: "I loved all their early singles, especially "Metal Postcard"."
+"Mittageisen" was covered and sampled by Massive Attack as "Superpredators (Metal Postcard)" in 1997 for the soundtrack to the film The Jackal. and on "Metal Banshee" a dub version of "Superpredators" included in the 2018 reissue of Mezzanine.
+Robert Smith of the Cure said: "I loved all their early singles, especially 'Metal Postcard'."